Who can join AFSA?

 Why did my membership lapse?

-Members who do not renew within 30 days of their expiration date are considered a lapsed member.
-The most common reason for a lapsed membership is that we never received an address update and have been sending your membership invoice to an outdated address.
+Members who pay their dues annually via check or credit card and do not renew within 30 days of their expiration date are considered a lapsed member.
+The most common reason for a lapsed membership is that we never received an address update and have been sending your membership invoice to an outdated address

 As a new member, when should I begin receiving benefits?